-(Note: The student (parent) must make satisfactory arrangements with the U.S. Department of Education and/or the College to repay any outstanding balances owed by the student.
-However, there are a number of repayment plans that are available to assist the student in meeting repayment obligations.
-The Student Finance Department will counsel the student in the event that a student repayment obligation exists.
-The individual might be ineligible to receive additional student financial assistance in the future if the financial obligation(s) are not satisfied.)
+(Note: If the student cannot repay the grant overpayment in full, the student must make satisfactory arrangements with the U.S. Department of Education to repay any outstanding grant balances.
+The Student Financial Aid Department will be available to advise the student in the event that a student repayment obligation exists.
+The student will be ineligible to receive additional student financial assistance in the future if the financial obligation(s) are not satisfied.)